shotover/shotover-proxy/README.md

 ## Custom Transforms

 Shotover comes with some predefined Transforms for common operations.
-However shotover also allows for user defined [Custom Transforms](https://github.com/shotover/shotover-custom-transforms-template) to be written in rust.
+However Shotover also allows for user defined [Custom Transforms](https://github.com/shotover/shotover-custom-transforms-template) to be written in rust.
 Custom Transforms are given access to the AST of all messages passing through, allowing for any kind of transformation to be performed.

 ## Deploying Shotover